dagraham/etm-dgraham/README.md

     x: expansion key: string,
     z: timezone: string,

+## Notices for repeating items

+* Alerts
+    - positive: on or after today
+    - negative: on or before today
+* Beginbys: after today

+> For repeating items, alerts and beginbys are only triggered for unfinished tasks and, when the task is repeating, only for the first unfinished instance.
+Similarly, pastdue notices for repeating tasks are only triggered for the first unfinished instance.

+> When an item with entries for both `@s` and `@r` is created or modified, the entry for `@s` is automatically changed to match the first instance from the recurrence rule.
+This has no effect on the instances generated but removes a possible source of confusion.

+> An entry without `@r` but with `@s` and `@+` entries will generate instances corresponding to the entered `@s` and to each of the entries in `@+`.

 > With an email alert, the item summary is used as the subject and the description as the body of the email.
 Memo is not included.

+> New: an alert with a **negative** time period will be triggered **after** the datetime specified in `@s`.

 ## [`&`keys](#toc)